2010 Chevrolet Avalanche Performance

 Acceleration and Power

-The Avalanche comes one engine, a 5.3-liter V8 with Active Fuel Management.
+The Avalanche comes with one engine, a 5.3-liter V8.
 Most reviewers say the engine is fine for in-town driving, but its performance on the highway leaves feels slow.
 The Avalanche's engine features cylinder deactivation technology for increased fuel economy.
 It automatically shuts down four cylinders when they are not needed, like when the vehicle is cruising at speed or coasting.
-All engines are paired with a Hydra-Matic six-speed electronically controlled automatic transmission with overdrive that reviewers like.
+The engine is paired with a six-speed automatic transmission, that reviewers generally like.

 - "The sprint to 60 mph still required a merely adequate 8.3 seconds." -- Car and Driver